TradeMe/tractor/README.md

     tractor init

-That sets up the test directory structure, installs some dependencies, and sets up [Selenium][selenium].
+That sets up the test directory structure, installs some dependencies, and sets up [Selenium](http://www.seleniumhq.org/).
 The initialisation can be configured with a `tractor.conf.js` file (described in the Config section).

 Once everything has been initialised, you need to start the `tractor` application from the root directory of your app with: